Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

-In this section, we compare the proposed CEO-ADAPT-VQE algorithm with the previous most hardware-efficient variants of ADAPT-VQE: QEB-ADAPT-VQE \cite{Yordanov_2021} and Qubit-ADAPT-VQE \cite{Tang_2021} (see Sec.~\ref{ss:adapt}).
-We consider three different systems in the STO-3G basis set: LiH (12 qubits) and BeH$_2$ (14 qubits) as examples of realistic molecules, and linear H$_6$ (12 qubits) as a proxy for strongly correlated systems whose classical simulation is not viable.
+In this section, we compare the proposed CEO-ADAPT-VQE algorithm with the previous most hardware-efficient variants of ADAPT-VQE: QEB-ADAPT-VQE \cite{Yordanov_2021} and Qubit-ADAPT-VQE \cite{Tang_2021} (see Sec.~\ref{sss:adapt}).
+We first consider three systems in the STO-3G basis set: LiH (12 qubits) and BeH$_2$ (14 qubits) as examples of realistic molecules, and linear H$_6$ (12 qubits) as a proxy for strongly correlated systems whose classical simulation is not viable.
+We additionally consider triangular H$_6$, which is expected to be more difficult to simulate classically due to spin frustration.
 We use a higher convergence threshold $\epsilon$ for the largest system due to the corresponding pools being significantly larger.

-Following the methods of Refs.~\cite{Grimsley_2019,Tang_2021,Yordanov_2021}, we compute the expectation values via matrix algebra, without including shot noise or hardware noise.
-This prevents confounding factors in the comparison of the performance of the algorithms and allows for viable classical simulation runtimes.
-Since CNOT gates have the greatest physical error rates and error correction is out of bounds in the NISQ paradigm, we use the CNOT count of the circuits as the key figure to predict the impact of hardware noise in the algorithms \cite{Dalton2022}.

-We use the Openfermion \cite{openfermion} and PySCF \cite{pyscf} packages to create and manipulate fermionic operators.
-All errors are calculated with respect to the FCI energy.
-The classical optimizer employed on the VQE subroutine is BFGS as implemented in Scipy \cite{Scipy}, which we locally modified to recycle the Hessian in order to decrease the simulation time \cite{ramôa2024}.